ivancuric/js-perf/README.md

 ### Respond

 If your app responds to a user action in under 100ms, the user percieves the response as immediate.
-This applies to tappable elements, but not when scrolling or d
+This applies to tappable elements, but not when scrolling or dragging.

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzc2NjgyMDBdfQ==
+eyJoaXN0b3J5IjpbMTkyOTA1NzM5NV19
 -->